Fraud Blocker Black mould on windows | What causes it and how to remove it

 fitting trickle vents

 Bathrooms and kitchens are the rooms most commonly affected by condensation problems.
-Bedrooms can also be quite moisture-laden due to the warm air generated by occupants while they sleep.
+Bedrooms can also be quite moisture-laden due to the warm air generated by occupants while they sleep, leading to mould around windows in the bedroom.
 It’s not unusual for bedroom windows to be running with water first thing on a cold winter morning.

 A more long-term solution is to upgrade your windows if they are single-glazing or old double-glazed units.